WeTechHK/Universal-BCOS-DOC/source/advance/transactions.md

 ## Typed Transaction Envelope

-Ethereum originally had one format for transactions.
+Universal BCOS originally had one format for transactions.
 Each transaction contained a nonce, gas price, gas limit, to address, value, data, v, r, and s.
 These fields are [RLP-encoded](/developers/docs/data-structures-and-encoding/rlp/), to look something like this:

 `RLP([nonce, gasPrice, gasLimit, to, value, data, v, r, s])`

-Ethereum has evolved to support multiple types of transactions to allow for new features such as access lists and [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) to be implemented without affecting legacy transaction formats.
+Universal BCOS has evolved to support multiple types of transactions to allow for new features such as access lists and [EIP-1559](https://eips.Universal BCOS.org/EIPS/eip-1559) to be implemented without affecting legacy transaction formats.

-[EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) is what allows for this behavior.
+[EIP-2718](https://eips.Universal BCOS.org/EIPS/eip-2718) is what allows for this behavior.
 Transactions are interpreted as:

 `TransactionType || TransactionPayload`